bitwarden/contributing-docs/docs/architecture/deep-dives/authentication/index.md

   symmetric key using Trusted Device Encryption.
   - `HasAdminApproval` - Will be `true` if a user can use Admin Approval to request approval for a new Trusted Device.
-  - `HasLoginApprovingDevice` - Will be `true` if a user has any eligible ("known") devices that can be used to request approval for a new Trusted Device.
+  - `HasLoginApprovingDevice` - Will be `true` if a user has any eligible devices that can be used to request approval for a new Trusted Device.
   - `HasManageResetPasswordPermission` - Will be `true` if the user has the `ManageResetPassword` permission.
 This is required so that the receiving client can know whether to require the user to set a master password.